wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.20.4 =
+* Adds general class to testimonial wrapping div, for better CSS targeting.
+* Adds schema.org itemReviewed markup to third custom field, Product Reviewed.
+* Adds shortcode attribute, show_other, that defaults to false, to control whether or not the third custom field is displayed.
+* Updates Pro Theme styles to support more features.
+* Admin Style cleanup.
+* Adds attribute based classes to wrapping HTML, to allow better user control of styling.

 = 1.20.3 =
 * Fix: addresses issue with empty custom fields being displayed, causing issues with certain themes.